 - A collection of one or more tasks defined by a WDL file, specifying the order, inputs, and outputs.

-WDL - Workflow Description Language is a community-driven programming language stewarded by the community at openWDLorg.
-It's designed for describing data-intensive computational workflows, and is designed with a focus on accessibility for scientists without deep programming expertise.
-Similarly to CWL, portability is a key factor in its design, and what differentiates WDL from CWL is that WDL is designed to be more human-readable whereas CWL is primarily optimized for being machine-readable.
+WDL is a community-driven programming language stewarded by the community at openWDLorg.
+It's designed for describing data-intensive computational workflows, and is accessible for scientists without deep programming expertise.
+Similarly to CWL, portability is a key factor in its design.
+Compared to CWL, WDL is designed to be more human-readable, whereas CWL is primarily optimized for machine-readability.